jwkern/customerData_SQL/README.md

 ___________________________________________________________________________________________________________________________________________________________________
 GENERAL DESCRIPTION:
-This SQL script uses five related spreadsheets of financial information (e.g. card type, transactions, customer info, etc.) to calculate profit margins and other relevant metrics.
+This SQL script uses five related spreadsheets of financial information (e.g. card type, transactions, customer info, etc.) to calculate monthly profit margins.
 ___________________________________________________________________________________________________________________________________________________________________
 DATA DESCRIPTION:
 In this example, the financial data being used has been generated partly from the online source https://generate-random.org/person-identity-generator.